-A good example of product branding by laser marking is anodised aluminium.
+A good example of product branding by laser marking anodised aluminium is customer Dynamic Audio.
 It is used in high end audio accessories in the form of cable tidies.
 The aluminium is highly polished, prior to anodising, in order to achieve the high gloss finish on the part.

 The laser process, delivers small pulses of energy to the component surface.
 These pulses have enough energy to vaporise the surface of the aluminium where the anodised coating occurs.
 This exposes the base material, aluminium, creating a high contrast result.